We see the sufiyah quoting Mulla Ali Qari saying that “Ibaad Allah”

 It says in a footnote in al-Mawsoo’ah al-Fiqhiyyah (5/129): From the modern academic resources that are available to us, it may be understood that the mermaid, which is called Sirène in French, is a mythical creature that is described in fairy tales as having an upper body like a woman and a lower half like a fish.
 End quote.

 قِيلَ يُصَوَّرُ صُورَتُهُ عَلَيْهِ الصَّلَاةُ وَالسَّلَامُ فَيُشَارُ إِلَيْهِ

 It is said that the picture of Nabī Sallallāhu Alaihi Wa Sallam will be portrayed for the deceased.
 [Mirqaat 1/210 dar al fikr]

 Now that does not mean It is the opinion of Mulla Ali Qari as he is quoting people with mode of doubt (It is said).
-And we know that this view is rejected by the scholars even from the likes of Mulla Ali Qari as cleared in other articles from al Qari that Prophet peace be upon him is not witnessing everyone.
+And we know that this view is rejected by the scholars even from the likes of Mulla Ali Qari as cleared by himself as he said elsewhere.

 Response no. 3

 Lastly even if brailwiyah stick to their claim than We say that Sharah of Hisn al Haseen is written by Mula Ali qari years before Sharah of fiqh al Akbar.
 So He changed his views and criticised his old views

 Following is the tehqeeq of our brother Raza Hasan